 The stage can be moved in very small steps by using the XY-position arrow buttons in the Microscope Stage control.
-Adjust the step length in the Step text box.
+Adjust the step size in the text box.

 Note that the step length applies to all directions of stage movement: X, Y and Z. Too big steps can crash the objective into the sample.